Peptides Vietnam LogoPeptides Vietnam

 What is DSIP?

 DSIP (Delta Sleep-Inducing Peptide) is a naturally occurring neuropeptide discovered in 1974 by examining the blood of rabbits during slow-wave (delta) sleep.
-When transferred to awake rabbits, it induced delta sleep — a finding that sparked decades of research into sleep regulation.
+When transferred to awake rabbits, it induced delta sleep, a finding that sparked decades of research into sleep regulation.
+Browse the full peptide library for related sleep and mood compounds.

 DSIP is found naturally in the human hypothalamus, pituitary, limbic system, and pineal gland, and circulates in the blood.
 Its levels rise during sleep and drop upon waking.
+For anxiety reduction without sedation during the day, consider Selank.
 Exogenous DSIP supplementation aims to enhance this natural signaling, promoting deeper and more restorative sleep.

-Beyond sleep, DSIP has been studied for its stress-normalizing effects — it appears to reduce abnormally elevated cortisol while normalizing deficient cortisol, rather than simply suppressing it.
-This makes it unique among sleep peptides and potentially useful for people with HPA axis dysregulation.
+Beyond sleep, DSIP has been studied for its stress-normalizing effects, it appears to reduce abnormally elevated cortisol while normalizing deficient cortisol, rather than simply suppressing it.
+For cognitive enhancement during waking hours, combine with Semax.
+This makes DSIP unique among sleep peptides and potentially useful for people with HPA axis dysregulation.

 How It Works